jjackson19862017/Milestone4_Recipes/README.md

 ### Changed Side Nav

 I decided to make the Side Navigation Bar, more appealing to the user on mobile devices.

+### Added Code Comments, Block Header

+I started by trying to enable the user to upload an image to the MongoDB.
+I researched it using Youtube, however after two hours of trying it wouldn't work.
+It looks like the image in the form field wasn't being put into the recipes collection.

+I tried to research the issue on slack, and found out that in deploying to heroku this is something that isn't supported.

+So I have added comments to my html's instead.

+I have also introduced a Header Block to clean up my code instead of relying on one Content Block